cristaker/cristaker/README.md

-# Hi My name is Christian and I am a software developer
+# Hi My name is Christian and I am a software developer.

+## If you want to know me only have to write me.

+# Thanksfor visit my profile.